kavon/kavon.github.com/src/index.md

 ============

 <!-- droppin links to work that PageRank -->
-INDENT I am a second-year PhD student studying LINK("http://pl.cs.uchicago.edu/",programming languages) with the help of LINK("http://people.cs.uchicago.edu/~jhr/",Prof. John Reppy) in the LINK("http://cs.uchicago.edu/",Department of Computer Science) at the LINK("http://uchicago.edu/",University of Chicago).
+INDENT I am a third-year PhD student studying LINK("http://pl.cs.uchicago.edu/",programming languages) with the help of LINK("http://people.cs.uchicago.edu/~jhr/",Prof. John Reppy) in the LINK("http://cs.uchicago.edu/",Department of Computer Science) at the LINK("http://uchicago.edu/",University of Chicago).

 ### Research